 Introduction

-Representing one sixth of all healthcare spending, medicine accounts for the third highest healthcare expenditure overall, not including those drugs used in hospitals which the OECD estimates would add an additional 30 % (1).
+Representing one sixth of all healthcare spending, medicines account for the third highest healthcare expenditure overall, not including those drugs used in hospitals which the OECD estimates would add an additional 30 % (1).
 For 2017, £17.3bn was spent on medicines in the UK of which £8.3bn was for hospitals - 47.6% of medicine expenditures as compared to 32.1% in 2010/11 (2).
-As hospitalised patients may require more complex treatment than in primary care and nearly every patient will receive some medicine (3), it is probable that medicine shortages will adversely affect patient care.
+As hospitalised patients may require more complex treatment than in primary care and nearly every patient will receive some medicines (3), it is probable that medicine shortages will adversely affect patient care.

-The EAHP’s 2014 medicines shortage survey was conducted to adequately assess medicine shortages and suggest available solutions (4), thereby establishing the effect shortages may bear on patient care.
+The EAHP’s 2014 medicines shortage survey was conducted to assess the situation across Europe with medicine shortages and how they were affecting patient care as well as suggesting available solutions (4).
 When asked in 2014 if medicine shortages were a problem in their hospital, 86% of the 537 pharmacists responded ‘yes’.

-The EAHP statements of the hospital pharmacy 2017 survey identified barriers to the implementation of the EAHP Statements (2.5 ’Each hospital pharmacy should have contingency plans for shortages of medicines that it procures.’).
+The EAHP statements of the hospital pharmacy 2017 survey identified barriers to the implementation of the EAHP Statements, one of which relates to medicines shortages (2.5 ’Each hospital pharmacy should have contingency plans for shortages of medicines that it procures.’).
 60% stated that they had reason to contact their respective medicines authority due to a shortage.
 The number of fully qualified hospital pharmacists were also a significant factor in determining whether a hospital has contingency plans to deal with medication shortages (5).

 The aim of the 2018 EAHP Survey on Medicines Shortages was to illuminate the impact of medicine shortages on hospital pharmacists and patient care (6), including: